-Every bottle of Glen Grant single malt is adorned with an image of the distillery’s founders, brothers James and John Grant of Morinsh.
-James was a politician who once took part in the Grant clan rising of 1820, while John was a known whisky smuggler who’s ponies carried barrels of illicit spirit across the hills and glens of the countryside around the famed River Spey.
+Every bottle of Glen Grant single malt is adorned with an image of the distillery’s founders.
+They were brothers James and John Grant of Morinsh.
+James was a politician who once took part in the Grant clan rising of 1820, while John was a known whisky smuggler who’s ponies carried barrels of illicit spirit across the hills and glens of the countryside around the famous River Spey.

 When John Grant passed away in 1872, the family business was taken over by his nephew James, a man who would come to be known as The Major.
 James was just 25 years old when he inherited the distillery but his appetite for new ideas and technologies was already well known.
 Indeed, he was famed as the first man in the highlands to own a motor car.
 Under his stewardship, Glen Grant was updated and became the first distillery to install electrical lighting.
 Following his own design, he even replaced the pot stills, incorporating purifier pipes into his new vessels in order to increase reflux and create a lighter spirit.

-Following the Majors passing, grandson George MacKessack took over the distillery and in 1952, he oversaw a merger with The Glenlivet which would eventually lead in 1978 to the distilleries acquisition by Seagrams, a sale which would finally bring an end to any Grant family connection with the business.
+Following the Major’s passing, grandson George MacKessack took over the distillery and in 1952, he oversaw a merger with The Glenlivet that would eventually lead in 1978 to the distillery’s acquisition by Seagrams, a sale that would finally bring an end to any Grant family connection with the business.